 Where to get active

-About a mile south of the village, the Woodstock Inn’s Racquet & Fitness Club is easily accessible by bike or the Inn’s shuttle service.
+About a mile south of the village, the Woodstock Inn’s Athletic Club is easily accessible by bike or the Inn’s shuttle service.
 The facility has indoor and outdoor tennis courts, racquetball courts, a 30×60 foot indoor lap pool, a whirlpool, a steam room, a sauna and a fully-equipped, air-conditioned workout room.
 For those who enjoy group sports, the Inn organizes softball, kickball, volleyball, horseshoe and other activities on its outdoor courts and fields.
 An 18-hole golf course, the oldest in Vermont dating back to 1895, is also open to the public.

 Beyond Woodstock, neighboring sites also offer great summer options.
 The Quechee Gorge is located seven miles east of town and is referred to as the “Grand Canyon” of Vermont.
 Horse enthusiasts can check in on the local equestrian scene at the Green Mountain Horse Association or go for a scenic gallop with Kedron Valley Stables.

-At the Woodstock Inn’s stunning new spa, warm up in a wood sauna, sit by the fireplace, indulge in a gentle Swedish massage, and relax in an outdoor soaking pool.
+At the Woodstock Inn’s stunning spa, warm up in a wood sauna, sit by the fireplace, indulge in a gentle Swedish massage, and relax in an outdoor soaking pool.
 Book the spa package, which includes overnight accommodations, $100 spa credit, and a delicious farm-to-fork breakfast for two at Red Rooster.
 For those looking for outdoor activities in the winter, the local family-friendly downhill ski destination, Suicide Six, has 23 trails, a lodge and offers full and half-day passes at reasonable rates.
 Adventure seekers can also get their downhill fix just a few miles away at nearby top-rated New England ski areas, Okemo Mountain and Killington Resort.
 The Woodstock Inn’s Nordic Center caters to cross country skiers by maintaining about 37 miles of trails in the area and offering equipment rentals, maps and lessons.

 Where to unwind